digital-services-act/transparency-database/resources/markdown/api-documentation.md

 ## Changelog

-To ensure consistency between the transparency tools of the DSA, the submission schema of the DSA Transparency Database has been updated on 1 July 2025 to reflect the requirements laid down in the Implementing Regulation on Transparency Reporting.
-Statements of reasons submitted to the DSA Transparency Database before 1 July 2025 remain available according to the old schema in line with the data retention policy of the DSA Transparency Database.
+To ensure consistency between the transparency tools of the DSA, the submission schema of the DSA transparency database has been updated on 1 July 2025 to reflect the requirements laid down in the Implementing Regulation on Transparency Reporting.
+Statements of reasons submitted to the DSA transparency database before 1 July 2025 remain available according to the old schema in line with the data retention policy of the DSA transparency database.
 For attributes which have undergone a change, the correspondence table below lists the data labels used under the old schema as well as their corresponding updates.

 | Attribute | Attribute option API v1 <br> (description in webform) | Attribute option API v2 <br> (description in webform) |